Programs & Services

 High school students are initially placed in a grade level based on the total number of US secondary credits completed.
 High school students who qualify for ELD services are placed in ELD language arts classes based on the Edge curriculum placement test.
 The test determines which students are placed in Edge Fundamentals, in Edge Level A, in Edge Level B, and in Edge Level C. Students who score at the Newcomer level will be referred to the High School Newcomer Center for placement.
 The test is given again each spring to determine placement for the following school year.

-- Pull-out: A program used at all elementary schools.
-The ELD teacher meets with students for 20-30 minute blocks within the regular school day, 3-5 days a week.
+- Supportive Mainstream- Pull-out: A program used at all elementary schools.
+The ELD teacher meets with students for 20-30 minute blocks within the regular school day, 1-5 days a week.
 Wherever daily pull-out is not feasible for all students, ELD teachers prioritize by language acquisition level.

-- Push-in: At some schools, a mainstream classroom teacher has the ELD teacher in their classroom for 30 to 40 minutes to work with ELLs in either small groups (for classrooms with a mixture of first-language English speakers and ELLs) or whole class (in sheltered instruction classrooms where all students are ELLs).
+- Supportive Mainstream -Push-in: At some schools, a mainstream classroom teacher has the ELD teacher in their classroom for 30 to 40 minutes to work with MLs in either small groups (for classrooms with a mixture of first-language English speakers and MLs) or whole class (in sheltered instruction classrooms where all students are ELLs).

-- Sheltered Instruction: Offered by a growing number of schools.
-ELLs are purposefully clustered in select grade levels with a teacher who is dual endorsed in both elementary education and ESL.
+- Content-Based Sheltered Instruction: Offered by a growing number of schools.
+MLs are purposefully clustered in select grade levels with a teacher who is dual endorsed in both elementary education and ESL.
 Students in these classrooms receive support from both the classroom teacher and the ELD teacher.

-- Sheltered Instruction: Students who score at Emerging or Proficient on the language proficiency assessment are placed in sheltered grade level courses for English language arts and social studies.
-The ELD department uses the middle school ELD curriculum, Inside, which adheres to both state standards in English language arts and English Language Proficiency Assessment standards for English language acquisition
+- Content-Based Sheltered Instruction: Students who qualify for services based on the WIDA Screener assessment are placed in sheltered grade level courses for English language arts and social studies.
+The ELD department uses the middle school ELD curriculum, Inside, which adheres to both state standards in English language arts and WIDA standards for English language acquisition

-- Sheltered Instruction: Students who score at Emerging or Progressing on the language proficiency assessment are placed in at least one sheltered grade level course for English language arts and usually a second sheltered class in social studies.
-In high school, scores on the ELPA21 screener and the Edge placement assessment determine how many ELD courses the student takes.
-The ELD department uses the high school ELD curriculum, Edge, which adheres to both state standards in English language arts and English Language Proficiency Assessment standards for English language acquisition.
+- Content-Based Sheltered Instruction: Students who qualify for services based on the WIDA Screener assessment are placed in at least one sheltered grade level course for English language arts and usually a second sheltered class in social studies.
+In high school, scores on the WIDA Screener and the Edge placement assessment determine how many ELD courses the student takes.
+The ELD department uses the high school ELD curriculum, Edge, which adheres to both state standards in English language arts and WIDA standards for English language acquisition.
 All ELD English and ELD Social Studies classes receive graduation credit for English and Social Studies.

 - ELD courses are designed to align to the National Geographic CENGAGE Learning curriculum and should improve students’ level of English language proficiency.
 These courses foster the acquisition of reading, writing, listening, and speaking in English.
 ELD-only classes are taken in conjunction with ELD English classes and receive elective graduation credit.